-Imported services refer to services that are made by a supplier who belongs in a country other than Malaysia or who carries on business outside Malaysia to a recipient who belongs to Malaysia and such services are consumed in Malaysia.
-Accordingly, a supply of imported services is treated as a supply made in Malaysia by and to the recipient who belongs in Malaysia.
+- (i) Imported services refer to services that are made by a supplier who belongs in a country other than Malaysia or who carries on business outside Malaysia to a recipient who belongs to Malaysia and such services are consumed in Malaysia.
+Accordingly, a supply of imported services is treated as a supply made in Malaysia by and to the recipient who belongs in Malaysia. - (ii) However, services related to financial services acquired from a supplier who belongs in a country other than Malaysia and benefits a recipient who belongs in Malaysia is treated as an imported service for GST purposes if such services are consumed outside Malaysia. - (iii) Services which are acquired from outside Malaysia which is directly connected to goods located outside Malaysia and consumed outside Malaysia is treated as a supply not within the scope of GST.

-A supplier who does not belong in Malaysia and supplies services to a customer (or recipient) in Malaysia does not have to charge GST.
-However, the customer (or recipient) who receives the services for the purpose of any business carried on by him is required to account for GST by a reverse charge mechanism.
-The time of supply of imported services is when the supply is paid for by the recipient.

-A recipient of services is treated as belonging in Malaysia based on the presence of his business or fixed establishment in Malaysia.
+- (iv) A supplier who does not belong in Malaysia and supplies services to a customer (or recipient) in Malaysia does not have to charge GST.
+However, the customer (or recipient) who receives the services for the purpose of any business carried on by him is required to account for GST by a reverse charge mechanism. - (v) A recipient of services is treated as belonging in Malaysia based on the presence of his business or fixed establishment in Malaysia.
 If a recipient has no such establishment in Malaysia, he still belongs in Malaysia if his usual place of residence is located in Malaysia.
 If he has such establishments in both Malaysia and elsewhere, he belongs in Malaysia if the services are directly used or to be used in his establishment in Malaysia.